-And in another recent study, published in the journal Bioacoustics, Katherine Gentry of Virginia's George Mason University studied the Eastern wood pewee, a common songbird, in the Washington, D.C., area.
+In a study published in the journal Bioacoustics in 2016, Katherine Gentry of Virginia's George Mason University studied the Eastern wood pewee, a common songbird in the Washington, D.C., area.

 Gentry and her team recorded at three different parkland sites: Some of them were near constant traffic, and others were near roads that were closed on a regular schedule for 36-hour periods.
 The researchers took specific note of the birds' calls, including data on the duration of songs, and maximum and minimum loudness.
-They also collected the noise of the traffic nearby — if there was any — at the same time.
+They also collected the noise of the traffic nearby at the same time.
 (Some of the areas they recorded in had regular 36-hour road closures.)

 When compiled and analyzed, the study found that birds did indeed get louder when traffic was zooming by, and they got quieter during the regular road closures, which meant a broader bandwidth and lower sounds, as well as longer singing times.

 This is important, since quite a bit of birdsong is about attracting or communicating with a mate.
 When birds get louder, their song is less nuanced and shorter, and may not quite communicate what they're trying to get across.
 That's why, as the scientists wrote in the research paper, "... traffic noise is associated with a decline in reproductive success and species richness, contributing to the decreased biodiversity of ecological communities and reduced fitness of individuals near roads."

 Ultimately, this is both a recognition of our less-obvious impacts on wildlife and more specifically, a scientifically backed reasoning behind closing roads — even just short-term traffic calming has measurable impacts.
 This kind of conservation strategy could help songbirds like the Eastern wood peewee, whose population has declined by more than 50 percent since cars have become prevalent in places like D.C.